anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.rst

 **Table 5-7a:** Service examples.

-Platform Services - Load Balancer Requirements
+Platform Services - Monitoring Service Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The table below specifies a set of requirements for the Monitoring service (aka monitoring system).